RISE AGAINST DOMESTIC VIOLENCE SA

 We are volunteer-driven, built from lived survivor experience, professional expertise, and deep compassion.
 This allows us to respond with authenticity and purpose, ensuring survivor needs remain at the centre of everything we do.

 From the beginning, our structure has been deliberately designed for transparency and consistency.
-RISE is led by its Founder, Zenda-Lee Williams, whose vision, personal journey of survival, and dedication continue to define the organisation's direction and mission.

 We do not operate for profit, do not seek funding, and deliberately choose not to align with systems that could compromise our independence or dilute our survivor-first priorities.